Getting started with the native title work procedures

 - creation of a national park management plan.

-Your responses are stored for 24 hours - if you need to start again, use the Reset button at the bottom of the tool.
+- If you need to stop at any point while using the decision tool, you can save your responses and return to complete the tool within 24 hours.
+If you need to start again, use the Reset button at the bottom of the tool.

-Please use the Print button at the bottom of the tool to save a copy of your results and attach this to your submission.
+- When you have arrived at your decision using a decision tool, use the Print button at the bottom of the tool to print a copy for your records.

 - information and spatial depictions of native title claims, determinations of native title and Indigenous land use agreements